Wanniassa

 Table Chart PROFILE FAQ

-Health performance in Wanniassa is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+The level of general health in Wanniassa is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-The rate of private health cover is very high at approximately 57% of the total population (~4,420 people).
-The most common medical conditions are asthma and mental health issues, impacting 9.2 and 9.0% of residents respectively.
-65.7% of residents declare themselves completely clear of medical ailments, compared to 66.1% across Australian Capital Territory.
-20.2% of residents are aged 65 and over (1,563 people), which is higher than the 17.6% in Australian Capital Territory.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions in the area are asthma and mental health issues, impacting 9.2% and 9.0% of residents, respectively, while 65.7% declared themselves as completely clear of medical ailments compared to 70.2% across the Australian Capital Territory.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 20.7% of residents aged 65 and over (1,602 people), which is higher than the 14.3% in the Australian Capital Territory.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health